 When is it Effective?

-- The signature has been authorized by a Notary Public, and
+- The signature has been notarized, and

 - The form has been attested by one (1) or more witnesses.

-In order for an Advance Directive to be lawfully executed, GA Code § 31-32-5 outlines that two (2) witnesses must attest and subscribe the document in the presence of the Declarant (the Principal)
+In order for an Advance Directive to be lawfully executed, GA Code § 31-32-5 outlines that two (2) witnesses must attest and subscribe the document in the presence of the declarant (the principal).